ChinaiArman/GarmentRecognitionAPI/server/data_source/README.md

 - ```data_small.csv```

-    This is a smaller CSV file which contains about less than half of the data in the main `data.csv` file.
+    This is a smaller CSV file containing about less than half of the data in the main `data.csv` file.
 Its purpose was to test the running of the API on slower, less-powerful machines.

 - ```main.py```